ncamwing/tls-use-cases/draft-camwinget-tls-use-cases.md

 * Lack of ability to install and update endpoint protection software.
 * Lack of software updates as new vulnerabilities are discovered.

+In short, the security posture of such devices is expected to be weak, especially as they get older, and the only way to improve this posture is to supplement them with a network-based solution.
+This in turn requires a MITM, and with TLS 1.3, this implies the MITM must be present at all times since the TLS 1.3 proxy must engage during the ClientHello and cannot disengage subsequently.

 ## Use Case O4 - Unpatched Endpoints
-New vulnerabilities appear constantly and in spite of many advances in recent years in terms of automated software updates, especially in reaction to security vulnerabilities, the fact of the matter is that a very large number of endpoints continue to run versions of software with known vulnerabilities.
+New vulnerabilities appear constantly and in spite of many advances in recent years in terms of automated software updates, especially in reaction to security vulnerabilities, the reality is that a very large number of endpoints continue to run versions of software with known vulnerabilities.

 In theory, these endpoints should of course be patched, but in practice, it is often not done which leaves the endpoint open to the vulnerability in question.
 A network-based security solution can look for attempted exploits of such vulnerabilities and stop them before they reach the unpatched endpoint.

+With TLS 1.3, the network-based security solution must act as a MITM at all times, since it must engage during the ClientHello and cannot disengage subsequently.

 ## Use Case O5 - Rapid Containment of New Vulnerability and Campaigns